-Abstract- The main purpose of study was to establish the effect that capital adequacy have on the investments.
-It also found at how this capital adequacy was involved in other variables such as liquidity, management efficiency, asset quality and operating efficiency.
-Side by side, it found at whether other variables had a role to play in the investments.
-In this study, the collected data were applied in empirical analysis with regression analysis to analysis.
-A random sample from the population of total commercial bank in Bangladesh was taken as secondary sources of data from financial statement.
-A linear regression model of the returns on investments versus capital adequacy, liquidity, management efficiency, asset quality, operating efficiency was to test relationship among the variables.
-The results established that the relationship between capital adequacy of commercial banks and return on investment is negative and significant.
-The study found that capital adequacy had a negative effect on return on investments while liquidity had a positive impact on the returns.
-For this negative effect of capital adequacy on the returns in investment, the study recommends that a central depository fund for commercial Banks be set up to assist Banks have cheaper way for short term borrowing to useful to temporary liquidity crisis.
-The study also suggests that the taxation laws regarding withholding tax in financial institutions be clearly expounded to protect the bank from double taxation when they keep their funds in term requirement of central bank.
+The main purpose of study was to establish the effect that capital adequacy have on the 8 investments.
+It also found at how this capital adequacy was involved in other variables such as 9 liquidity, management efficiency, asset quality and operating efficiency.
+Side by side, it found 10 at whether other variables had a role to play in the investments.
+In this study, the collected 11 data were applied in empirical analysis with regression analysis to analysis.
+A random sample 12 from the population of total commercial bank in Bangladesh was taken as secondary sources of 13 data from financial statement.
+A linear regression model of the returns on investments versus 14 capital adequacy, liquidity, management efficiency, asset quality, operating efficiency was to 15 test relationship among the variables.
+The results established that the relationship between 16 capital adequacy of commercial banks and return on investment is negative and significant.
+17 The study found that capital adequacy had a negative effect on return on investments while 18 liquidity had a positive impact on the returns.
+For this negative effect of capital adequacy on 19 the returns in investment, the study recommends that a central depository fund for 20 commercial Banks be set up to assist Banks have cheaper way for short term borrowing to 21 useful to temporary liquidity crisis.
+The study also suggests that the taxation laws regarding 22 withholding tax in financial institutions be clearly expounded to protect the bank from double 23 taxation when they keep their funds in term requirement of central bank.
+24 he various financial intermediaries comprising of Banks and Non-Bank institutions build up Bangladesh economy 28 through pooling resources from various savers or investors in order to lend of such funds during the credit 29 creation system.
+The deposit financial institutions such as commercial banks, savings banks and credit unions 30 among others that provide loans directly to borrowers.
+It is evident that they play important role in better 31 the performance of an economy and also their useful elements of the financial system.
+Financial markets and 32 institutions represent a blend of definite elements that are brought jointly with the sole principle of controlling and 33 34 coping with the massive amount of assets on hand and the income generated by them.
+However, (Merton, 1990) 35 said that it is important to note that the up-and-coming trends are severing their position and which can guide to 36 instability of the financial method.
+Financial market consist of some financial institution.
+Commercial banks act as financial institution which helps monetary transaction of economy of Bangladesh such as mortgage lending, 37 accepting deposits, savings accounts, certificate of deposit.
+On the other hand, investments banking functions 38 are different from commercial banks.
+Investments bank acts as underwriter, intermediary between an issuer and 39 the investing public, providing merger facilities and also acting as a broker for its clients. ??Investopedia, 2012).
+40 The main function of commercial banks is the creation of credit.
+Banks are the one of the financial institutions 41 that can make credit through extension of demand deposits as a numerous of their cash reserves, a process called 42

-Keywords: ROI, CAR, NPL, core capital, deposits, central deposits.
+26 Index terms- ROI, CAR, NPL, core capital, deposits, central deposits.